 - (1) Un-rostered overtime shall be authorised.
-Authorisation shall not be unreasonably refused. - (2) Full Time Practitioners - (a) Time worked in excess of 76 paid hours in any two week pay cycle shall be paid at the rate of 150%. - (b) Time worked in excess of 116 paid hours in any two week cycle shall be paid at the rate of 200%.
+Authorisation shall not be unreasonably refused.
+Where authorisation is refused, the reasons shall be explained to the practitioner and if the practitioner requests reasons in writing, reasons shall be provided in writing. - (2) Full time practitioners - (a) Time worked in excess of 76 hours in any two week pay cycle shall be paid at the rate of 150% of the practitioner's base ordinary rate of pay. - (b) Time worked in excess of 116 hours in any two week pay cycle shall be paid at the rate of 200% of the practitioner's base ordinary rate of pay. - (c) With effect on and from 17 January 2011 paid hours in any two week pay cycle in excess of 80 hours shall be paid at the rate of 150% of the practitioner's base ordinary rate of pay. - (d) With effect on and from 17 January 2011 paid hours in any two week pay cycle in excess of 120 hours shall be paid at the rate of 200% of the practitioner's base ordinary rate of pay.

-(3) Part Time Practitioners
+(3) Part time practitioners

-- (a) Time worked in excess of 76 paid hours in any two week pay cycle shall be paid at the rate of 150%. - (b) Time worked in excess of 116 paid hours in any two week cycle shall be paid at the rate of 200%.

-- (4) A part-time practitioner who having commenced a rostered shift is explicitly directed to work additional hours such that the length of the shift is extended, shall be paid at overtime rates for the additional period. - (5) In lieu of payment for overtime, the Employer and a practitioner may agree in writing that the practitioner be allowed time off proportional to the payment to which the practitioner is entitled, to be taken at a time convenient to the Employer. - (6) For the purposes of sub clause (2) and (3) of this clause, "paid time" excludes time worked where payment is made pursuant to sub clause (2) of Clause 33.
-On Call and Call Back.
+- (a) Time worked in excess of 76 hours in any two week pay cycle shall be paid at the rate of 150% of the practitioner's base ordinary rate of pay. - (b) Time worked in excess of 116 hours in any two week pay cycle shall be paid at the rate of 200% of the practitioner's base ordinary rate of pay. - (c) With effect on and from 17 January 2011 paid hours in any two week pay cycle in excess of 80 hours shall be paid at the rate of 150% of the practitioner's base ordinary rate of pay. - (d) With effect on and from 17 January 2011 paid hours in any two week pay cycle in excess of 120 hours shall be paid at the rate of 200% of the practitioner's base ordinary rate of pay. - (4) A part-time practitioner who having commenced a rostered shift is explicitly directed to work additional hours such that the length of the shift is extended, shall be paid at overtime rates for the additional period. - (5) In lieu of payment for overtime, the employer and a practitioner may agree in writing that the practitioner be allowed time off proportional to the payment to which the practitioner is entitled, to be taken at a time convenient to the employer. - (6) For the purposes of this Clause "time worked" and "paid hours" excludes time worked and hours paid pursuant to Clause 33 On Call and Call Back. - (7) In accordance with Clause 34(3)(b) Annual Leave, annual leave credits shall not be applied to any period of rostered overtime.

-19. PROTECTIVE CLOTHING AND UNIFORMS

-- (1) Protective clothing shall be supplied free of charge to each practitioner as required and shall be laundered by the Employer. - (2) If the Employer requires uniforms to be worn they shall be supplied free of charge to each practitioner as required and shall be laundered by the Employer. - (3) Any such clothing or uniforms shall remain the property of the Employer and must be returned at the completion of the practitioner's period of service.

-20. PROFESSIONAL DEVELOPMENT LEAVE
+19. PROFESSIONAL DEVELOPMENT LEAVE